rlvlad/wt-project-2025/docs/sections/components.typ

   - SelectedTracksChecker
   - PlaylistChecker

-+ Utils
++ Utils (short-term for Utilities)
   - ConnectionHandler
   - TemplateEngineHandler

-As per the DAO interface, the same idea has been applied to `ConnectionHandler` and `TemplateEngineHandler` classes too.
+As per the DAO interface, the same idea has been applied to the `ConnectionHandler` and `TemplateEngineHandler` classes.

 // which hold the otherwise repeated code in `init()` methods across the project.